WStr99/Cryptocurrency-Trading-Bot/README.md

 2. At low Renko bar values, some bars will be missing.

 References:
-- A portion of the Supertrend class was taken from a post on Stackoverflow which has since been deleted and I am unable to find the original creator.
+- A portion of the Supertrend class was taken from a post on Stackoverflow.com which has since been deleted and I am unable to find the original creator.